Log in

 Home prices

-Owning a home or rental property takes time and money to keep it up but also means benefitting from rising home prices.
+Owning a home or rental property takes time and money but also means benefitting when home prices go up.

 5. The Stock Fund